 Fixed remuneration Remuneration linked to market rate of the role.
 Total fixed remuneration Remuneration for meeting role requirements.
-Variable remuneration Incentive Remuneration for delivering on key milestones which are Short term incentive Incentive for the achievement of annual objectives. designed to create value for shareholders.
+Variable Remuneration for delivering on key Short term incentive Incentive for the achievement of annual objectives. remuneration milestones which are designed to create value for shareholders.
 Medium term incentive Incentive for the achievement of sustained business value.
 Variable remuneration Reward Remuneration for the creation of value for shareholders - directly linked to shareholder returns.
 Long term incentive Reward for performance over the long term.